VincentRice3/Mad-about-Cars/README.md

 # Mad-about-Cars

-This is a personal prject I have been working on to demonstrate the skills I have learned through the use of HTML and CSS Styling
+This is a personal project I have been working on to demonstrate the skills I have learned through the use of HTML and CSS Styling